rmward/dyn-dme-updater/README.md

-Dynamic hostname auto-updater for DnsMadeEasy on Mac OS-X
+Dynamic DNS on OS-X with DNSMadeEasy
 =======================================

 A Mac OS X launch agent to regularly update a dynamic DNS entry for DNSMadeEasy with a machine's current public IP address.